CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 ** planning and conception **

-In order to set up an effective data backup, possible influencing factors must first be identified (see CON.3.M1 * Survey of influencing factors of the data backup *) and then an appropriate procedure established (see CON.3.M2 * Definition of the procedure for data backup *).
+In order to set up an effective data backup, possible influencing factors must first be identified (see CON.3.M1 * Survey of factors influencing data backup *) and then an appropriate procedure established (see CON.3.M2 * Definition of the procedure for data backup *).
 Based on this, the responsible persons must develop a minimum data security concept (see CON.3.M4 * Creation of a minimum data protection concept *) and a data backup concept (see CON.3.M6 * Development of a data protection concept *).

 **Procurement**